What Does Ransomware Do?

 If it is a type of ransomware that changes the login credentials, it shows a full-screen image or notification on the infected system’s screen, which cannot be closed at the user’s will.
 It may also have the instructions on how users can pay for the ransom and get the decryption key.

 If it is a type of ransomware that encrypts files and folders on the infected system, the ransomware blocks the victim from accessing the files and folders on the infected computer.

 How To Prevent Ransomware

 Make a back up of your files and documents in cloud storage or on an offline system.
 This can save your data even if your computer gets infected with ransomware malware.
-Install good antivirus software such as Comodo Antivirus.
+Install good antivirus software such as Xcitium Antivirus.

 If you are an enterprise user, it is advisable to use Xcitium Advanced Endpoint Protection (AEP).
 Xcitium (AEP) provides complete end-to-end protection across the boundary, internal network, and across endpoints preventing even the most advanced malware, including the ransomware.